unode/deep-learning-intro/_episodes/04-ann.md

 ~~~
 {: .language-python}

 First, the network class is initialised.
 Then, we choose an optimiser and a learning rate for the optimisation.
 In order to update our learning rate, we can use a scheduler to reduce the learning rate.
-The *ReduceLROnPlateau* reduces the learning rate when a chosen metric has stopped improving after some epochs.
-In *mode='min'*, the lr will be reduced when the quantity monitored has stopped decreasing.
+The `torch.optim.lr_scheduler.ReduceLROnPlateau` reduces the learning rate when a chosen metric has stopped improving after some epochs.
+In `mode='min'`, the learning rate will be reduced when the quantity monitored has stopped decreasing.
-The criterion usually used for training a classification problem is the Cross Entropy loss.
+The criterion usually used for training a classification problem is the Cross Entropy loss `torch.nn.CrossEntropyLoss()`.

+Due to the high amount of parameters in such models, overfitting can be an issue.
+In order to avoid overfitting, a penalty term is added to the error function multiplied by a tuning parameter, the so-called *weight decay*, which is greater or equal than zero.
+Larger values of the weight decay will shrink the weights toward zero.

 ~~~
 network = ANN()